iTwin/bis-schemas/Domains/4-Application/Connectors/GeologicalModel/GeologicalModel.remarks.md

 ### FaultBlock

 Instances of `FaultBlock` do not have geometry on their own, and are separated by `FaultSurface`s.
 An instance of `FaultBlock` owns instances of `GeologicalCategoryVolume` and adjacent `ContactSurface`s modeling its parts.
+A `FaultBlock` is owned by a `GeologicalModel`

 ### GeologicalCategoryVolume